 Wondering what else there is to do outside in Michigan?
 Plenty!
 The state’s many bodies of water make excellent playgrounds.

-If you’re a fishing fanatic, you’ll love the great fishing spots found in Michigan.
+If you’re a fishing fanatic, you’ll love the great fishing spots in Michigan.
 One especially good spot is Saginaw on Lake Huron.
 Here, you can fish off the pier or the floating platform made just for fishing.
 You’ll be able to catch bass, carp, pike, bullhead, sunfish, perch, and walleye in this excellent spot.

 Want to go for a swim or play in the sand?
 Beaches are also plentiful in Michigan.
 We love Little Presque Isle Beach on Lake Superior as well as Sand Point Beach on the same lake.
 The beach located within Mackinac Island State Park is also well worth visiting.